I had an abnormal pap smear—what does it mean and what happens next?

 Key Takeaways:

-- An abnormal Pap smear result means that cell changes were found on your cervix
+- An abnormal Pap smear or co-test result means that cell changes were found on your cervix

 - An abnormal result can mean many things, and it’s important to work with your doctor to understand both your result and next steps